TeamRizu/outfox-wikijs/dev/actors/actortypes/textbanner.md

 }
 ```

-## Atributes
+## Attributes

-There are no special atributes for this actor class.
-It inherits the atributes from [ActorFrame](/en/dev/actors/actortypes/actorframe).
+There are no special attributes for this actor class.
+It inherits the attributes from [ActorFrame](/en/dev/actors/actortypes/actorframe).

 ## Data used on load